The lathe is defined as the machine tool, which is used for different machining operations such as turning, facing, threading, etc.

 4. Toolroom Lathe Machine

 Toolroom lathe machine is the same as that of engine lathe but provides a wide range of speed.
-The spindle speed range is from very low to a quite high speed up to 2500rpm.
+The spindle speed range is from very low to quite high speed up to 2500rpm.

 This is equipped beside the other thing, with a chuck, taper turning attachment, draw in collect attachment, steady and follower rest, pump for coolant, etc. Toolroom Lathe is costlier as compared to the engine lathe.
 It is mainly using in grindings, working on the tool, dies gauges, and in machining work where is accuracy is needed.